canopas/flutter-developer-roadmap-2023/README.md

     - A TextField to enter the image URL.
     - Buttons to initiate image download and cancel download.
     - Display download progress using a progress bar.
-    - Add notification to show downloading progress and cancel download action
+    - Add notification to show downloading progress and add cancel button to cancel downloading
     - Display the downloaded image in fullscreen once the download is complete.
     - Add a button to save downloaded images to the device's gallery.
 * Use `dio` for networking